zubinchopra/portaldocs/portal-sdk/templates/portalfx-pde-keyvault.md

 ## Downloading the PDE

-The .pde you need to reference can be found by downloading the Microsft.Portal.Extensions.KeyVault.nuget from \\\wanuget\nugetpackages\official and extracting the contents. (the .pde will be found under /Content/_extensions/KeyVault).
-Please see [This link](https://msazure.visualstudio.com/One/_packaging?feedName=Official&protocolType=NuGet&packageName=microsoft.portal.extensions.keyvault&packageVersion=1.0.30&_a=view) for the latest nuget version.
+The .pde you need to reference can be found by downloading the Microsft.Portal.Extensions.KeyVault.nuget from [https://msazure.visualstudio.com/DefaultCollection/One/_packaging?feed=Official](https://msazure.visualstudio.com/DefaultCollection/One/_packaging?feed=Official) and extracting the contents.
+The .pde will be found under `/Content/_extensions/KeyVault`.
+Please see [https://msazure.visualstudio.com/One/_packaging?feedName=Official&protocolType=NuGet&packageName=microsoft.portal.extensions.keyvault&packageVersion=1.0.30&_a=view](https://msazure.visualstudio.com/One/_packaging?feedName=Official&protocolType=NuGet&packageName=microsoft.portal.extensions.keyvault&packageVersion=1.0.30&_a=view) for the latest nuget version.

 ## KeyVault Picker